ulpian/purple/README.md

 mouse
 =====

-A small simple lightweight MVC framework for PHP
+A small simple lightweight MVC framework for PHP with furr